 Step One: Register

 Simply create an account with a username and password, fill out your contact information, and answer a few personal validation questions to get started.
-You can even try the course for FREE.
-You don't have to pay until you're ready to take the final exam.
 Note that you must be at least 14 years old to take the course.

 Step Two: Complete the Course